 Summer is the best time to visit Dettifoss and Selfoss.
 During the winter months, the roads to both sides of the river can be closed and may not reopen until April or May.
 For alerts and to check conditions, click here.

 Dettifoss and Selfoss from the West Side

 The west side of Dettifoss and Selfoss are well equipped to handle large numbers of visitors.
 From Route 1 (the Ring Road), it is a paved road to a very large parking lot.
-Once at the parking lot, there is a visitor center, a gift shop, and bathrooms.
-During our visit in 2019, more buildings were being added at the parking lot.

 From the parking lot it is an 800 meter walk, mostly downhill, to the upper viewpoint of Dettifoss.